skript023/Jan-Stat-Editor/README.md

-# BigBaseV2
+﻿# Jan Stat Editor
-A mod menu base for Grand Theft Auto V.
-Strictly for educational purposes.
+A Stat Editor for Grand Theft Auto V based on BigBaseV2 by pocakking and gir489 Strictly for educational purposes.

 ## Features